a-j-olly/ActivityHub/docs/prompt-plan-gpt4.md

 Do not produce E2E tests at this stage.

+# Prompt 5.2: Python Unit Tests

+Produce unit tests for the flask (v2.3.x) backend and output them as files.
+Use pytest and follow best practices.

 Prompt 6: AWS Cognito Integration for Authentication

 # Prompt 6: AWS Cognito Integration for Authentication